vbmaarten/CodeStories/ResearchReport/research-report.md

 ## User experience & user interface

 Below is a list of simple actions the different users have to be able to perform in the main scenario of the application.
+A Writer will have written Visualization objects that can be called by a narative primitive with variables from the scope.

 ### Writer
 1. Open project